 The Transactions enable Charter to apply its operating strategy to a larger set of assets, accelerate product development and innovation through greater scale as well as more effectively compete in medium and large commercial markets.
-Substantially all of the operations acquired in the Transactions were contributed down to the Company.
 The operating results of Legacy TWC and Legacy Bright House have been included in the Company's consolidated statements of operations for the period from the date of the Transactions through December 31, 2016.
 Revenues included in the Company's consolidated statements of operations were \$16.0 billion and \$2.6 billion for Legacy TWC and Legacy Bright House, respectively, for the year ended December 31, 2016.